nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Note: For all values of `Content-Type`, data sent using POST or PUT should not be URL encoded.

-#### <a name="echo-token-header"></a> Echo-Token Header

-All Ingest API operations require specifying a token obtained from URS or ECHO.
-The token should be specified using the `Echo-Token` header.

 #### <a name="authorization-header"></a> Authorization Header

-The token can alternatively be specified using the `Authorization: Bearer` header, and by specifying a Bearer token.
+All Ingest API operations require specifying a token obtained from Earthdata Login (EDL).
+The token should be specified using the `Authorization: Bearer` header followed by the EDL bearer token.
+For more information on obtaining an EDL bearer token, please reference the documentation [here](https://wiki.earthdata.nasa.gov/display/EL/How+to+Generate+a+User+Token).

 #### <a name="accept-header"></a> Accept Header